jamorton/blix/README.md

     }
 };

-// The engine will this at startup
+// The engine will call this at startup
 Stage * createStage()
 {
     return new Game;